-SCE and PG&E propose to remove minimum dispatch requirements for the A.2, A.4, and A.5 sub-groups.
-These sub-groups consist of non-residential aggregators, virtual power plant aggregators, and vehicle-grid-integration aggregators.
-Minimum dispatch hours were instituted for these sub-groups to provide revenue via ELRP in order to encourage development of new resources that do not yet participate in DR in California.
+SCE and PG&E initially proposed to remove minimum dispatch requirements for the A.2, A.4, and A.5 sub-groups.
+These sub-groups consist of non-residential aggregators, virtual power plant aggregators, and vehicle-gridintegration aggregators.
+Minimum dispatch hours were instituted for these subgroups to provide revenue via ELRP in order to encourage development of new resources that do not yet participate in DR in California.
 Arguments in favor of removing the minimum dispatch requirements have been made by SCE, Cal Advocates and PG&E, who state that as it currently stands the minimum dispatch hours only serve to provide revenue to the DR aggregators and they have not encouraged new aggregator participation.
-PG&E and SCE support removal of the dispatch requirements starting in 2026-2027, while Cal Advocates states it should be removed immediately.
+PG&E later rescinded its support for elimination of minimum dispatch hours.
+SCE supports removal of the dispatch requirements starting in 2026-2027, while Cal Advocates states it should be removed immediately.